chetkhatri/DeepSleep/README.md

 # DeepSleep
-Machine and Deep Learning experiments manager for Kaggle using C++11 and Python
+Machine and Deep Learning experiments manager for Kaggle using C++11 and Python.

 **DeepSleep (WORK IN PROGRESS)** is a lightweight Machine and Deep Learning experiments manager for Kaggle.